Retirement Planner

 Why do you need a Retirement Corpus Calculator?

 Retirement is the longest holiday of your life, but it comes without a paycheck.
 A retirement calculator helps you estimate how much you need to save today to maintain your current lifestyle tomorrow.
-In India, with rising medical costs and 6% inflation, a corpus that seems 'huge' today might be barely enough in 20 years.
-Early planning is the only way to achieve financial independence.
+Rising healthcare costs and inflation mean a corpus that feels huge today can be much less comforting 20 years from now.
+Early planning is the only reliable way to create flexibility.

 Planning for Post-Retirement Inflation